NSCU-CSC517/LearningRails/DesignPatternsExercises/java/MementoDesignPattern/Exercise/README.md

 ```

 ## Exercise
-* In this example, `HomeTheatre` is the Originator and may be created with all possible combinations of `LedTV` and
+* In this example, `HomeTheatre` is the Originator:
-`Speaker` objects:
+  * All possible instances of `HomeTheatre` are instantiated with permutation of given `LedTV` and `Speaker` objects:
     * TV1, Speaker1
     * TV1, Speaker2
     * TV2, Speaker1
     * TV2, Speaker2
+  * It creates new Mementos via `getMemento()` method
-* `Warehouse` is the Caretaker that contains all previous versions of the Memento.
+* `Warehouse` is the Caretaker that contains all previous versions of the Memento:
-* `Warehouse` stores and retrieves previously stored Mementos.
+  * It stores newly created and retrieves previously stored Mementos.
-* `Memento` stores different states of `LedTV` and `Speaker` objects mirrored to `HomeTheatre`.
+* `Memento` stores different permutations of `LedTV` and `Speaker` objects mirrored at `HomeTheatre` objects.
+* This example is incomplete.
 * Please fill in the `____________________`  blanks to make the program run successfully to follow Memento Design
 Pattern.
 * Check each file for blanks.